nityarajdhakal/web-service-app/RENDER_DEPLOYMENT_GUIDE.md

 # Render Deployment Guide

-## Problem: 404 on `/pricelist` during refresh in production
+## Problem: 404 on `/pricelist`, `/home`, and other routes during refresh

 ### Root Cause
-When you refresh a page like `/pricelist`, the browser tries to fetch it as a file.
-Without proper SPA (Single Page Application) configuration, the server returns 404.
-React Router can't handle the route because it never loads the app.
+The frontend build (`miniapp-frontend/dist`) doesn't exist on Render.
+When you refresh, the server tries to serve static files but can't find them, resulting in 404 errors.

 ### Solution Overview
-1. Build the frontend
+1. Set proper build and start commands on Render
-2. Configure the backend to serve the built frontend
+2. Ensure frontend is built BEFORE the backend starts
-3. Set the build path environment variable on Render
+3. Verify build path is correct

 ---

 ## Step-by-Step Deployment

-### 1. Build Frontend Locally
+### 1. Build Frontend Locally (For Testing)

 ```bash
 cd miniapp-frontend